Feeding Your Cinnamon Cockatiel: A Comprehensive Diet Guide

 The Cinnamon Cockatiel: A Brief Overview

 Cinnamon cockatiels, part of the parrot family, are a color mutation of the grey cockatiel.
 They exhibit a warm, chocolate brown color instead of the typical grey, with a pale yellow face and yellow barring on the tail and wings.
-This mutation is known as a sex-linked recessive mutation, which can make sexing cockatiels of this variety a bit more challenging for bird breeders and cockatiel owners alike.
+This mutation is known as a sex-linked recessive mutation, which can make sexing cockatiels of this variety a bit more challenging for bird breeders and cockatiel owners alike, especially since a cinnamon pearl can still resemble a normal cinnamon during the molting process.

 Unique Dietary Needs of Cinnamon Cockatiels